JeodC/PortMaster-Solarus/README.md

 ## Usage
 Unzip to ports folder.
 Scripts provided are an example, and an easy template.
 For different games, one only needs to change the `$GAME` variable.
 Games (the `.solarus` files) need to be downloaded separately and added to the `solarus/games` folder.
 Find them on the [Solarus Website](https://solarus-games.org/games/).

+You can copy the contents of `gamelist.xml` into your own `gamelist.xml` file.

 ## Disclaimers
 This is just a Solarus runner.
 Certain games may have issues running on various devices.
 The games `Ocean's Heart`, `Hallow's Eve`, and `Tunics!` are a few that do not function as expected on an Anbernic RG351P running AmberELEC, for example.